 The College is first and foremost a place of work and study, and we ask all members to be aware of their noise levels and the impact they may have on other members of the College community.
 Students are asked to be mindful of the working hours of academic and administrative staff.
 There should be no disturbing noise in the Quads after 10pm.
 On specific bar nights this may, at the discretion of the Deans, be extended to 11pm and on Bop Nights to 12am.
-The organiser of any planned event which will produce noise disturbance after 10pm MUST send a noise warning to College residents at least 48 hours in advance.
+The organiser of a planned event which will produce noise disturbance (with permission from the Deans) after 10pm MUST send a noise warning to College residents at least 48 hours in advance.